tencent cloud

 Spark program zip package

-The user directly uploads the written Spark program code file.
-After packaging it into a JAR, package all dependencies of Definition into a single ZIP file.
-Do not package directories, only the files themselves.
+The user directly uploads the written spark program code file, which needs to be packaged into a jar, and then all custom dependencies are packaged into a zip file.
+Do not package directories, just package the files themselves.

-Execution parameters for the Spark program.
-The user does not need to write spark-submit, specify a submit user, submission queue, or submission mode (default is yarn).
-The parameter format is: --class mainClass run.jar args or wordcount.py input output.
+Execution parameters of the spark program.
+There is no need for the user to write spark-submit, specify the submitting user, specify the submission queue, or specify the submission mode (yarn by default).
+The parameter format is as follows: --class mainClass run.jar args or wordcount.py input output.

-Submit a task to count words, i.e., a wordcount task.
-The file to be counted needs to be uploaded to COS in advance.
+To submit a task to count words, namely wordcount, you need to upload the file to be counted in COS in advance.

-1. Using Maven as an example, create a project and introduce Spark dependencies.
+1. Taking Maven as an example, create a project and introduce Spark dependencies.

-Here, the groupId and artifactId need to be replaced with your specific groupId and artifactId.
+Here, the `groupId` and `artifactId` need to be replaced with the actual `groupId` and `artifactId`.

-Here, the Spark dependency scope is set to 'scope', indicating that Spark is required only during compilation and packaging, and runtime dependencies are provided by the platform.
+Here, the scope of the Spark dependency is set to `scope`, indicating that Spark dependencies are only required during compilation and packaging, while runtime dependencies are provided by the platform.

-# Generate a Maven project; you can also use an IDE to operate
+# Generate a Maven project, which can also be done through an IDE.

 mvn archetype:generate -DgroupId=com.example -DartifactId=my-spark -DarchetypeArtifactId=maven-archetype-quickstart